Poulsbo, Washington: Education

 Poulsbo is home to many different public schools in the North Kitsap School District.
 North Kitsap High School, Poulsbo Middle School, Poulsbo Elementary School and Vinland Elementary School are located within the city limits, while Pearson Elementary School lies south of town.
 Private schools include Gateway Christian School and West Sound Academy.
 Post-secondary undergraduate education includes Olympic College Poulsbo.

 Chief Kitsap Academy in Suquamish is outside of the Poulsbo city limits and has a Poulsbo postal address.

 Northwest College of Art & Design was formerly in the Poulsbo area.
-The school, established in 1982 as the Northwest College of Art, was initially in Lemolo in Poulsbo.
+The school, established in 1982 as the Northwest College of Art, was initially located in the Lemolo neighbor of Poulsbo.
 In 1991 the institution began leasing the former Mains Manor in Suquamish, which was purchased in 2000.
 The Suquamish tribe had purchased the former college building for $5.03 million on November 28, 2017, and made it into the current Chief Kitsap Building.
 The college, at that time, moved to Tacoma, having purchased a building there.